 San Luis Obispo, known as SLO by locals, is a relaxed and hip California coastal city that’s definitely worth a stop.
 Whether you’re just staying the night here after a long day of driving or want to hang out for a bit to check out some nearby beaches and restaurants, the chill vibes (and good food) will give you just what you need to relax a bit on your road trip.

 Solvang is a great hidden gem in Southern California.
 This small Dutch village will transport you right to Europe with its many restaurants and Dutch pastries.
 Walking around the quaint town, seeing the windmills and eating a few too many pastries makes this a great pit-stop on the way to Santa Barbara.

-Santa Barbara is a posh, but chill, Californian town—a perfect place to stay for a night during your road trip.
-With beautiful views of both mountains and beaches, a very walkable downtown full of shopping and chic cafes and restaurants, Santa Barbara is both exactly what you’d hope for with SoCal beach vibes while also having a unique flair.
+Santa Barbara is a posh, but chill, Californian town.
+It’s a perfect place to stay for a night during your road trip.
+With beautiful views of both mountains and beaches, a very walkable downtown full of shopping and chic cafes and restaurants, Santa Barbara is exactly what you’d hope for.
+There are the SoCal beach vibes while also having a unique flair.
 Hike up into the nearby mountains for panoramic ocean views or spend the day downtown exploring and shopping.

 6. Los Angeles

 Los Angeles can certainly be a vacation all on it’s own, so it’s the perfect place to wrap up your Big Sur road trip.
 If you’ve flown into San Francisco and rented a car for your trip, you can easily fly out of Los Angeles to avoid making a roundtrip drive back up the coast.
 You’ve probably got a lot on your Los Angeles bucket list already, but if you need some ideas, we recommend: